galaxysollector/woa-winner/guide/materials.md

 #### Finished!

-### Toggling USB host mode
-> [!Warning]
-> Disable USB host mode if you use a poweref USB hub, as this can irreversibly damage your device.
-If you don't use a powered USB hub, enable USB host mode or you will not be able to use any USB devices.

-Run [USB Host Control](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/USBHost) to enable/disable USB host mode, confirm that you want to disable/enable USB host mode and then confirm the reboot

-#### Finished!

 ### Install Microsoft Office / Microsoft 365
 - Download this [ISO file](https://mega.nz/file/hjAiSL4T#G7kOKpsUFpyL2UW9RQmY2e96urcQW5xZKdc7ciaNOy8) to the tablet
 - Right-click on the iso file and select Mount to open it in explorer